ironhack-datalabs/mad-oct-2018/module-1/pipelines-project/your-code/README.md

 ___
 ## Step 2 - Filter data
+When asked to define your format file, please use **csv** format.
+It is important to remember this because right now there are not any other kind of file.<br><br>
 This step consists on filtering data for a specific country.
-Remember that this workflow pretends to advice you about how frequent is to be attacked by a shark in a detemined Country.<br>
+Remember that this workflow pretends to advice you about how frequent is to be attacked by a shark in a detemined Country.<br><br>
 Here we will call wrangle as follows:
 ```
 filtered,country=wrangle(data)
 ```
-Where **data** is the dataframe obtained in Step #1<br>
+Where **data** is the dataframe obtained in Step #1<br><br>
 This function first cleans all rows for Counttry Attribute with nan values.
-Then it filter the data for an input Country defined by the user.<br>
+Then it filter the data for an input Country defined by the user.<br><br>
-The function will ask the user which country does he want to analyze.<br>
+The function will ask the user which country does he want to analyze.<br><br>
 I invite you to test this function and its error messages :wink: <br>

 ___
 ## Step 3 - Analyze data
-Next step in the workflow is to run a small analysis of shark attack frequency.<br>
+Next step in the workflow is to run a small analysis of shark attack frequency.<br><br>
 To achieve this goal I have defined the next function:<br>
 ```
 fatal,iunjured,activity=analyze(filtered)